mozilla/open-innovation-curriculum/rapid-prototyping/content.md

 ## 1. Guessing vrs Direct Experience

-> Key Message:  Guessing without direct experience proves nothing, except perhaps some guesses sound more believable than others.
-By creating light-weight experiences to test a hypothesis, we can move more quickly towards our answers and better prototypes.
+> Key Message:  Guessing without direct experience proves nothing, except perhaps that **some guesses** sound more believable than others.
+By creating light-weight experiences to test a hypothesis, we can move more quickly towards true knowledge and better prototypes.

 ### Guessing